 No wrestler may be accepted at the weigh-in if he has not undergone a medical examination within the time period stipulated in the Regulations governing the competition in question.
-Medical examinations are always performed one (1) hour before the weigh-in.
-Wrestlers must turn up at the medical examination and the weigh-in with their licence and passport, or with their accreditation card alone if the identity control took place at accreditation.
+Medical examinations are always performed one (1)-hour and a quarter (1h15) before the weigh-in.
+Wrestlers must turn up at the medical examination and the weigh-in with their licence-and, passport, and wrestlers' booklet-or with their accreditation card alone if the identity control took place at accreditation.